dmeehan1968/junie-explorer/README.md

 5. **Production**: Use `npm start` to run the compiled application

 ## Requirements Documentation
 Requirements for this project are documented using Gherkin feature files located in the `features/` directory.
-These files serve as a source of truth for the expected behavior of the application.
+These files serve as a source of truth and documentation for the expected behavior of the application.

+### Feature Files
+- Feature files use the Gherkin syntax to describe application behavior in a human-readable format
+- Each feature file contains scenarios that outline specific user interactions and expected outcomes
+- The `features/homepage.feature` file describes the expected behavior of the application's homepage
+- The `features/projects.feature` file describes the expected behavior of the project details page
+- The `features/issue.feature` file describes the expected behavior of the issue details page
+- The `features/task.feature` file describes the expected behavior of the task details page

+### Using Feature Files
+- Feature files should be consulted when implementing new features or modifying existing ones
+- They serve as acceptance criteria for the application's functionality
+- No step definitions or testing tools should be created at this time - the feature files are purely for documentation purposes
+- When implementing features, developers should ensure their code satisfies all scenarios described in the relevant feature files
+- When code changes are made, make sure that the relevant feature files are updated to reflect new functionality

 ## Contributing